martintraille/springboot-integrationtest/README.md

 2. Make all tests pass within the StudentControllerTests.java

 #Bonus
-Extend the StudentControllerTests file to include startYear as integer and make sure it fails Expand the Service to include a startYear field and add make sure all tests pass Update the StudentControllerMockTests file to check on the name, description and startYear
+1. Extend the StudentControllerTests file to include startYear as integer and make sure it fails.
+2. Expand the Service to include a startYear field and make sure all tests pass.
+3. Update the StudentControllerMockTests file to check on the name, description and startYear.

 ## Tasks
 To run tests: